Skip to main content

 NameDescription

-x-tfy-resolved-modelThe final TrueFoundry model ID used to process the request (may differ from requested model due to load balancing or fallbacks)
+x-tfy-resolved-modelThe final TrueFoundry model ID used to process the request (may differ from the requested model due to load balancing or fallbacks).
+See Virtual Models.

 x-tfy-applied-configurationsDictionary of applied configurations including load balancing, fallback, model config, applied guardrails, and rate limiting

 server-timingFor non-streaming requests only.
-Contains timing information for different processing stages including middlewares, guardrails, and model calls
+Contains timing information for different processing stages including middlewares, guardrails, and model calls.
+See Server-Timing Breakdown below.

 Server-Timing Breakdown